 Business and Political Economy Curriculum OverviewNYU Stern's unique Business and Political Economy curriculum incorporates business, politics, and economics coursework with international study to offer you a real-world understanding of today's global business environment.

 Along with all NYU Stern students, you take required courses in our business, liberal arts, and social impact cores at NYU's Washington Square campus.
 Then, you'll study abroad for two semesters your sophomore year in London in the Fall and Shanghai in the Spring.
 You have the option of spending an additional semester away at a site where you will be able to fulfill the BPE requirements.

 The Business Core provides an introduction to the key business disciplines of accounting, finance, and marketing, as well as an introduction to international business.
-After completing these business fundamentals, students may choose advanced business courses to complete some of the Stern elective requirements.
+After completing these business fundamentals, you may choose advanced business courses to complete some of the NYU Stern elective requirements.

-The Economics Core exposes students to the major concepts, tools and debates of economics today, with a strong focus on global economic linkages and trends.
-Students take microeconomics, macroeconomics, and more advanced courses in international economics and emerging markets.
+The Economics Core exposes you to the major concepts, tools, and debates of economics today, with a strong focus on global economic linkages and trends.

 The Politics Core introduces you to the study of politics.
 Coursework covers political theory, comparative politics, and international relations.
 Classes stress the challenges of globalization as well as focus on how politics, economics, and business interact at the international level.

 The Social Impact Core is a four-course sequence focusing on issues of personal and professional ethics; corporate social responsibility; the role of law in business and commerce; and the interconnections between corporations, markets, cultures, governments, and our global society.
 Coursework emphasizes writing, debate, and discussion.